watson-developer-cloud/swift-sdk/README.md

 ### Dependency Management

-We recommend using [Carthage](https://github.com/Carthage/Carthage) to manage dependencies and build the iOS SDK for your application.
+We recommend using [Carthage](https://github.com/Carthage/Carthage) to manage dependencies and build the Swift SDK for your application.

 You can install Carthage with [Homebrew](http://brew.sh/):